itagagaki/Google-Chat-Thread-Switcher/README.md

 ## How to install it
 1. Download Google Chat Thread Switcher.
 2. Launch Google Chrome.
-3. Open Chrome menu > Tools > Extensions.
+3. Open Chrome menu > More tools > Extensions.
 4. Turn on Developer Mode (top right-hand corner).
-5. Click [LOAD UNPACKAGED].
+5. Click [Load unpackaged].
-6. Select the Google Chat Thread Switcher folder.
+6. A dialog window "Select the extension directory." will open.
+Select the folder you just expanded, go through the folders until you see a folder "resources" listed, and click [Select Folder].

 ## Usage
 After installing this extension, when you open a space with threads in Chat, a drop-down list will appear in the upper right corner, and when you click on it, you will see a list of loaded thread titles.
 If you select a thread there, it will scroll to the input field for that thread.